-Final Design: spring 2021
+Final Design: summer 2021

 The City of Ottawa has a proactive communication approach to dealing with construction projects and potential impacts to the public.
-As part of the City’s construction project process, various opportunities to share information will be used, including updates on Ottawa.ca, e-newsletter and Public Service Announcements.
+As part of the City’s construction project process, various opportunities to share information will be used, including updates on ottawa.ca, e-newsletter and Public Service Announcements.

 An online public information session was held between February 22 and March 8, 2021 to present and seek additional input on the EA study and design.